Stuart Myall: Brighton & Hove Albion

 Born in Eastbourne, Myall joined the Brighton & Hove Albion's Centre Of Excellence at age 11.
-He made his debut for the club during the 1992–93 season and made seven Second Division appearances.
-He signed his first professional contract in April 1993.
-He gradually broke through into the first team and made 13 league appearances during the 1993–94 season and 27 in 1994–95, scoring his first two Brighton goals during the latter campaign.
-In the 1995–96 season, Myall made 33 league appearances and scored two goals.
-He was released by manager Jimmy Case at the end of the season, after the club's relegation to the Third Division was confirmed.
-During his time at the Goldstone Ground, Myall made 93 appearances and scored four goals.
+He progressed into the first team squad as a full back, but injury and weight problems led to him being transfer-listed by manager Liam Brady in September 1994.
+Myall worked to improve his fitness and under manager Jimmy Case, he proved to be "a revelation in a midfield anchor role" during the 1995–96 season and earned "a reputation for being a neat passer".
+He made 93 appearances, scoring four goals, prior to his release at the end of the 1995–96 season.
 In 2002, Myall recalled that he "had a great time at Brighton.
 It was what I always wanted to do and I was at the Albion from a very young age.
 I had a really fantastic time and I was disappointed when I was released in 1996 because I had played quite a few games for the club.
 But we got relegated and Jimmy Case wanted to bring in his own players".

 Brentford

-Myall signed a two-year contract with Second Division club Brentford on a free transfer during the summer of 1996.
+Myall signed a two-year contract with Second Division club Brentford on a free transfer during the 1996 off-season.
 He failed to win a call into the first team squad during the 1996–97 season under manager David Webb and instead played for the club's reserve team, scoring six goals in 20 appearances.
 Under new manager Eddie May for the 1997–98 season, Myall had to wait until 1 November 1997 to make his debut, with a starting appearance in a 0–0 draw at AFC Bournemouth.
-Following May's sacking and the appointment of Micky Adams, Myall failed to make an appearance and departed the club in January 1998, having negotiated a settlement on his contract.
+Following May's sacking and the appointment of Micky Adams, Myall failed to make any further appearances and he departed the club in January 1998, having negotiated a settlement on his contract.

 Hastings United

-Myall signed for Southern League Premier Division club Hastings Town prior to the start of the 1998–99 season, having previously had a spell on loan at the club during the 1996–97 season.
+Myall transferred to Southern League Premier Division club Hastings Town prior to the start of the 1998–99 season, having previously had a spell on loan at the club during the 1996–97 season.
 The club resigned from the Southern League in 1999 after a fifth-place finish, but was reinstated to the Southern League First Division East for the 1999–00 season.
 Myall won the first silverware of his career during the 2001–02 season, when he helped Hastings to the Southern League First Division East title.
 Myall suffered an injury hit 2002–03 season and his woes were compounded by the club (now renamed Hastings United) being relegated straight back to the Southern League First Division East.
-He made 13 appearances and scored three goals during the 2002–03 season.
-Myall left Hastings in February 2004, after making 18 appearances and scoring four goals during the 2003–04 season.
+He made 17 appearances and scored three goals during the 2002–03 season.
+Myall left Hastings in February 2004, after making 19 appearances and scoring four goals during the 2003–04 season.
 Myall made over 250 appearances during his time with the Arrows.